roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ### Variants

-Most button libraries support many &ldquo;button variants&rdquo; (e.g. sizes, shapes, color modes, etc.), but this article is already quite long.
-So, I'd invite you to have a look at [AgnosticUI's button.css](https://raw.githubusercontent.com/AgnosticUI/agnosticui/master/agnostic-css/button.css) for ideas, and also [SMACSS](http://smacss.com/) which is mostly the methodology used in AgnosticUI.
+Most button libraries support many &ldquo;button variants&rdquo;.
+For example, sizes, shapes, color modes (we've added the mode `primary` for example; `secondary`, `action`, `warning`, `error`, `success` might be other plausible modes).
+Some CSS methodogies that may be helpful are: [SMACSS](http://smacss.com/) which is mostly the methodology used in AgnosticUI, [BEM](http://getbem.com/introduction/), [OOCSS](http://oocss.org/), [SuitCSS](http://suitcss.github.io/), and [Atomic CSS](https://acss.io/).
+I'd also invite you to have a look at [AgnosticUI's button.css](https://raw.githubusercontent.com/AgnosticUI/agnosticui/master/agnostic-css/button.css) for more ideas.
 ### CSS Properties

-If you haven't started using CSS custom properites yet, I'd strongly recommend it.
+If you haven't started using CSS custom properties yet, I'd strongly recommend it.
 You can start by having a look at Agnostic's [common styles](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/css-dist/common.concat.css).
 As you see, CSS custom properties are heavily leaned on.
 Here are some great articles that discuss what custom properties are and how you might leverage them:
 - [A Complete Guide to Custom Properties](https://css-tricks.com/a-complete-guide-to-custom-properties/)
 - [A DRY Approach to Color Themes in CSS ](https://css-tricks.com/a-dry-approach-to-color-themes-in-css/)